Is SECURE Act 2.0 Really a Big Deal?

 Lots of Change but Moderate Impact for Most

-With over 92 separate sections within SECURE 2.0, there is a lot of change.
-However, this new law is being rolled out over time and piece by piece.
-This “softens” the impact now, but definitely adds complexity to trying to keep track of all the changes.
+With over 92 separate sections within SECURE 2.0, there was a lot of change.
+However, the law was rolled out over time and piece by piece.
+This “softens” the impact, but definitely adds complexity to trying to keep track of all the changes.

 Overall, most people nearing retirement aren’t going to significantly alter their overall retirement plans.
 There will certainly be many smaller tweaks and adjustments needed with the new rules.
 There were also a lot of other provisions we didn’t cover here.
 We highlighted some of the key changes and benefits.